chrishonson/Nick-s-Bench-Progress/README.md

 ## Introduction

 I recently passed the AWS Certified Developer - Associate (DVA-C02) exam.
+The strategy I landed on was a game-changer for me, and I wanted to share it for anyone else pursuing this or other certifications.
 Finding myself with some downtime on the bench, I decided to focus on professional development and tackle this certification.
-Juggling this with family life required a focused and efficient approach, so I leaned heavily on a few AI tools to act as a dynamic study partner.
+I leaned heavily on a few AI tools to act as a dynamic study partner.

-The strategy I landed on was a game-changer for me, and I wanted to share it for anyone else pursuing this or other certifications.

 ## My AI-Powered Study Framework